Schoenberg characterization of continuous non-stationary isotropic positive definite kernels: Examples of isotropic kernels

-Here \(\alpha_n\colon [0,\infty)^2\to\real\) are unique, continuous, \pdkernels.
-These \shortkernels{} are summable, i.e. \(\sum_{m=0}^\infty \alpha_m(r,r) < \infty\) for any \(r\in [0,\infty)\), and zero at the origin, i.e. \( \alpha_m(r,0) = \alpha_m(0,r) = 0 \) for all $ r \in [0,\infty), n\ge 1$. \end{corollary} \begin{proof} Following \citet{haninRandomNeuralNetworks2023}, we can combine Eq.\ (1.7) and Eq.\ (1.8) therein to obtain
+Here \(\alpha_m\colon [0,\infty)^2\to\real\) are unique, continuous, \pdkernels.
+These \shortkernels{} are summable, i.e. \(\sum_{m=0}^\infty \alpha_m(r,r) < \infty\) for any \(r\in [0,\infty)\), and zero at the origin, i.e. \( \alpha_m(r,0) = \alpha_m(0,r) = 0 \) for all $ r \in [0,\infty), m\ge 1$. \end{corollary} \begin{proof} Following \citet{haninRandomNeuralNetworks2023}, we can combine Eq.\ (1.7) and Eq.\ (1.8) therein to obtain

-The exact form of $F_\phi$ is irrelevant here; it suffices to note that it is continuous.
-This recursion demonstrates the isotropy of $\nngp{} =\nngp{L}$ as it only depends on $\scal{\xxs}{\xys}$, $\norm{\xxs}^2$ and $\norm{\xys}^2$ which are invariant under mutual linear isotropies.
-Moreover, the function $F_\phi$ does not depend on the input dimension and thereby the kernel function \(\kappa\) with
+The exact form of $F_\phi$ is irrelevant here; it suffices to note that it is continuous, which is a consequence of the integral representation in \citep[Eq.\ (1.8)]{haninRandomNeuralNetworks2023}.
+This recursion demonstrates the isotropy of $\nngp{} =\nngp{L}$ as it only depends on $\scp{\xxs}{\xys}$, $\norm{\xxs}^2$ and $\norm{\xys}^2$ which are invariant under mutual linear isometries.
+Moreover, the function $F_\phi$ does not depend on the input dimension and hence the kernel function \(\kappa\) with